qgis/QGIS-Website/README.md

 Read [this article](https://www.regisphilibert.com/blog/2018/07/hugo-pipes-and-asset-processing-pipeline/) on hugo pipes, minifying content etc.

+Read [this article](https://blog.fullstackdigital.com/how-to-use-hugo-template-variables-in-scss-files-in-2018-b8a834accce) to see how you can use Hugo variables in your SCSS.

 This theme uses the [Bulma CSS framework](https://bulma.io/), which you should familiarise yourself with if you want to change the theme.